truenas/documentation/content/SCALE/GettingStarted/Install/InstallPrepHomeUsers.md

 ---
-title: "Preparing for Scale UI Configuration (Home Users)"
+title: "Preparing for SCALE UI Configuration (Home Users)"
 description: "This article provides information home users need to complete the SCALE configuration using the SCALE UI."
 weight: 7
 aliases: